maxelston/cruk-backend-assignment/README.md

 - SNS configurtion to use FIFO topics
 - More specific IAM roles to improve security
 - Set up CloudWatch Alarms
+- Use partitioning strategies to optimise the DB